briebug/cypress-schematic/README.md

 Issues with this schematic can be filed [here](https://github.com/briebug/cypress-schematic/issues/new/choose).

-If you want to contribute (or have contributed in the past), feel free to add yourself to the list of contributors in the `package.json`!
+If you want to contribute (or have contributed in the past), feel free to add yourself to the list of contributors in the `package.json` before you open a PR!

 ## Thank You 🙏